How features are calculated#

 SpikeInterface

-In SpikeInterface, the spike amplitude is calculated as the traces value at the spike peak on the channel in which the associated unit template has the strongest signal.
+In SpikeInterface, the spike amplitudes are calculated as the trace value at the spike peak on the channel in which the associated unit template has the strongest signal.

 Kilosort